Jake Bates

 Jake Bates (born March 3, 1999) is an American professional football placekicker for the Detroit Lions of the National Football League (NFL).
 He played college soccer for the Central Arkansas Bears and college football for the Texas State Bobcats and Arkansas Razorbacks.
-Bates holds the record for the longest field goal in United Football League history, 64 yards.
+Bates holds the title for the longest field goal in UFL football history at 64 yards.

 Early life

 Bates was born in Tomball, Texas and attended Tomball High School, graduating in 2017.
 During high school, he was a member of the football team, but was more prominently a standout in soccer.

 College career

 After high school, Bates played two seasons of college soccer at Central Arkansas in 2017 and 2018, before transferring to play college football at Texas State in 2020 where he only handled kickoffs.
 He transferred to Arkansas after earning his business degree in 2022, once again only handling kickoff duties.
 He was named first-team All-SEC as a kickoff specialist in 2022, tying the selection with Jack Podlesny.